INSIDERS-COOP/pbiviz-docs/customviz/2-mass-filter.md

 Keywords must be separated by commas or line breaks.<br />
 If your data contain commas or leading/trailing spaces, you can put a keyword between "double quotes".
 {: class="note"}

+## FAQ

+### Is there a limit to the number of keywords pasted in the search box?
+No. We didn't setup any limit.
+You can potentially paste as much terms as you want, as far as there are no technical limit with an HTML textbox element.

+However, if there are duplicates in your list, they will be automatically removed after setting the filters.